SFUStatgen/SFUStatgen.github.io/resources/computecan_filesquotas.md

 (the user who created it) and the "group"
 (the Unix group that the user belongs to).
 You can see the ownership of files using `ls -la`.
-For example, here is an excerpt of the listing of the `/project/def-jgraham` directory.
+For example, here is an excerpt of the listing of some of the sub-directories of the `/project/def-jgraham` directory.
 We are interested in the third and fourth columns of output.
 ```
 drwx--S---    9 epasiedn def-jgraham   4096 Nov 17 06:58 epasiedn
 drwx--S---    2 jgraham  def-jgraham   4096 Mar 17  2021 jgraham
 ```
-For the first directory, the user owner is `epasiedn` and the group owner is `def-jgraham`.
+For the first sub-directory, the user owner is `epasiedn` and the group owner is `def-jgraham`.
-For the second directory, the user owner is `jgraham` and the group owner is `def-jgraham`.
+For the second sub-directory, the user owner is `jgraham` and the group owner is `def-jgraham`.
 Since the group owner is `def-jgraham` for both directories, both count against the communal quota of Jinko's project.

-As another example, here is a partial listing of `/home/jgraham`:
+As another example, here is a partial listing of some of the sub-directories of `/home/jgraham`:
 ```
 drwxr-x---      5 jgraham jgraham        4096 Mar 11  2021 msprime_env
 drwxr-xr-x      2 root    jgraham        4096 May 15  2019 nearline
 ```
-For the first directory, the user owner and group owner are bothe `jgraham`.
-For the second directory, the user owner is `root` (the super-user) and the group owner is `jgraham`.
+For the first sub-directory, the user owner and group owner are bothe `jgraham`.
+For the second sub-directory, the user owner is `root` (the super-user) and the group owner is `jgraham`.
-We can see that the second file was created by `root` but counts toward `jgraham`'s personal quota on `/home`.
+We can see that the second sub-directory was created by `root` but counts toward `jgraham`'s personal quota on `/home`.